 We have moved on from:

 - What products and services can we sell to what does our customer need to meet their need?

-- What relationship do we need to establish to what type of relationship would out clients expect from us?
+- What relationship do we need to establish to what type of relationship would our clients expect from us?

 - How can we sell more to what value should we offer our clients so that they are happy to pay us?

-Product-led business has diminishing relevance at a time when the customer shapes the interaction with a company, when customers are informed buyers rather than people who were sold, and who are willing to to provide positive endorsement to organisations who give them value and an acceptable price.
+Product-aware business has diminishing relevance at a time when the customer shapes the interaction with a company, when customers are informed buyers rather than people who were sold to, and who are willing to provide positive endorsement to organisations who give them value and an acceptable price.

 The totality of the whole customer experience is what now delivers greatest business value, day-to-day and as exit valuation.

 We have moved on from 'closing the sale' to 'opening the relationship'.
-Our relationship with our customers and their experience of that interactions in what will drive business in the next decade.
+Our relationship with our customers and their experience of that interaction is what will drive business in the next decade.